e-conomic/vml-docs/docs/einvoice_model.md

 Caveats & Troubleshooting
 -------------------------

-- **Too few classes**: Some times the dataset only provide one classification for a certain value, as a safety mechanism the EIL model will in those cases return a prediction with 0 confidence, based on the assumption that the dataset was biased.
+- **Zero confidence prediction**: Some times the dataset only provide one classification for a certain value, as a safety mechanism the EIL model will in those cases return a prediction with 0 confidence, based on the assumption that the dataset was biased.

 - **Bad Request Responses**: If you make a request to the API and get a 400 Bad Request, you are always returned a snippet of JSON, that contains information on what was wrong with the request.